fschuch/fschuch.com/content/slides/2021-x3d-dev-meeting/index.en.md

 - But, how about this question?
 - Can we handle larger-than-memory Datasets?
 - Yes, we can, and we just did it;
-- The example we just saw was a `66GB` dataset, working on a `8GB` virtual machine in our campus, that I accessed remotely;
+- The example WE JUST SAW WAS A `60 GB` dataset, working on a `8 GB` virtual machine in our campus, that I accessed remotely;
 - I wrote a script to convert the RAW BINARIES to NetCDF, aiming to test this CONCEPT;
 - And now you tell me, would you like to work in this way?
-  - Opening the entire dataset with just one command line;
+  - Opening the entire dataset with just one command line?
   - It uses lazy computation, so the data will only be transfered to the memory when demanded;
-- Let’s consider implementing I/O with NetCDF at XCompact3d?
+- Which leads to another question: Let’s consider implementing I/O with NetCDF at XCompact3d?
 {{< /speaker_note >}}

 ---